ibexa/documentation-developer/docs/content_management/forms/form_api.md

 This method takes:

-- the `ContentInfo` object of the Content item containing the form
+- the `ContentInfo` object of the content item containing the form
 - the language code
 - the value of the Field containing the form
 - the array of form field values